shiyuanhe/supern/README.md

 ## Folder Strucutre

-1. In the ```data``` folder contains a sample light curve data and a SNIa data table.
+1. The ```data``` folder contains a sample light curve data and a SNIa data table.
 The data table contains all SNIa samples in this paper with the scores, spectral class and etc.
 2. In the ```supern``` folder is an R package.
 The software provides a web-based user interface for light curve fitting,  intrinsic color estimation, and spectral classes determination.
 It also provide the probability that the submitted sample belongs to SNIa.
+This implements the band-vague model.
+3. In the ```template``` folder are the SNe template for both the band-vauge and band-specific model.
+The mean function and the first four functional principal components are provided.

 ## The supern Package
 The supern Package provides a web user interface for light curve fitting.
 Light curve file can be uploaded for analysis.